Farmer Beef Stew Recipe

 Easy, low cost, delicious beef and noodle recipe

 2 or 3 Creamery Creek cross cut beef shanks

 Salt and pepper

 1 stalk of celery, cut up

 Cover the cross cut beef shanks with water in a Dutch oven or slow cooker.
-Seson with salt and pepper, add onion, carrot and celery.
+Season with salt and pepper, add onion, carrot and celery.
 Simmer until meat falls from the bone.
-Remove meat.

 Bring cooking liquid to a boil; drop in egg noodles.
 Bring to a boil again, reduce heat, cover tightly.
-Simmer for 30 minutes or until needles have absorbed broth.
+Simmer for 30 minutes or until noodles have absorbed broth.

 Short ribs in our life were "meh" until we tried this recipe that Nate at the Big Creek farm shared with us.
 His wife Lynette is onto something here!

 4lbs of short ribs

 Season ribs with salt and pepper.
 Heat skillet on high heat and sear ribs on all 4 sides for about 60 seconds per side.